-- Positive Family history.
-There is a higher tendency for patients to suffer from varicose veins if they have a strong family history of suffering from the similar condition.
+Positive Family history.
+There is a higher tendency for patients to suffer from varicose veins if they have a strong family history of suffering from a similar condition.

 Varicose veins can be diagnosed through a thorough clinical physical examination from a professional as well as an ultrasound scan of the legs.
 The ultrasound scan is essential in determining the cause, degree, and extent of varicose veins.

 Includes the use of tight compression stockings.
 The stockings aid the flow of blood in the veins to alleviate symptoms and prevent the disease from progressing.

 Tight compression stockings can help to promote blood flow throughout the legs and may alleviate some discomfort, preventing the progression of the disease.
 However, more serious cases of varicose veins with prominent symptoms could require further treatment and care.

 Traditional open surgery is known as high-tie and vein stripping – this method requires general anaesthesia and requires a night’s stay in hospital.
 Open surgery is often associated with greater pain and a slower process.

 With the same benefits as traditional surgery, minimally invasive surgeries cause less pain and have a quicker recovery time as compared to traditional surgery.
 Instead of a large opening, the surgery is performed through a minuscule incision.
 Advancements in technology allow for only a small puncture for probes to be inserted into the vein to seal it off.
 This usually takes place as day surgery with a quick return to daily activities and no need for a disruption to your everyday life or an expensive hospital stay.
 It is done under local anaesthesia or light sedation where either heat, mechanical, or chemical means will be used to seal the vein.